-As staff, we strive to model the code in our interactions with each other and with all members of this community.
-When students make choices contrary to the code of conduct, we help them to think through the following questions:
+As staff, we model our code in our interactions with each other and with the children and parents of this community.
+When students make choices contrary to the code of conduct we help them to think through the following:

 - What need was I trying to meet?

 - Did I hurt someone else’s need?

 - Do I know that it is okay to make mistakes while I am learning?

 - Do I want to plan to fix it/do better? (retaliation prevention)